 This is located off Tumby Bay Road, between Railway Terrace and Durdin Street.

 A railway through town

 Without a doubt, those with kids have plenty to keep them busy in Cummins.
 Aside from the ability to explore the wide open spaces, or try their skill at over ten different sports, there is also our newly constructed Skate Park.
 Brought to life by a volunteer committee consisting of passionate and proactive locals, it is located at the Recreational Grounds, alongside the town oval.
-It was recently completed in July 2018.
+It was completed in July 2018.

 Koppio Smithy Museum

 The Koppio Smithy Museum showcases unique buildings and collections of the by-gone era, along with Indigenous artefacts and a sobering display of the 2005 Black Tuesday bushfire.
 A highlight is the original blacksmith shop and two-bedroom cottage from 1890.
 The museum is open Tuesday to Sunday, public holidays and school holidays from 10am to 5pm.

 Contact: 08 8684 4243 or see www.nationaltrust.org.au/places/koppio-smithy-museum/ for more details.

 Located 28km east of Cummins on Koppio Road.

 A short drive north to Yeelanna brings you to the Bellwood Museum, which captures the history of the area’s people and industry through a collection of local farming, household and family artefacts.

 Open by appointment.
 Contact: Dianne Modra 0487 767 026